 - When mixing up your paint, watch out for excess foaming which can compromise the finish once the paint has dried.
 A few drops of Real Milk Paint Anti-Foaming Agent will take care of any extra bubbles caused by overly vigorous mixing and help powdered pigments incorporate better, too.

-- Milk paint dries and absorbes very quickly in concrete.
-Sometimes the paint absorbes so quickly it can get sucked off the roller or brush.
+- Milk paint dries and absorbs very quickly in concrete.
+Sometimes the paint absorbs so quickly it can get sucked off the roller or paintbrush.
 To slow the absorbing process, spray your concrete with water before painting.
 This will allow the paint to soak in more gradually and allow you to blend it in better.